 Halal ("permitted" in Arabic) refers to Islamic dietary restrictions.
-Along with proscribing what not to eat (haram or forbidden in Arabic), halal requires minimal suffering and the pronouncement of the name of God during the slaughter of an animal.
-Halal food items and restaurants are increasingly accessible around the country.
-When options are limited, Muslims will sometimes eat Kosher food due to some similarities between Muslim and Jewish dietary rules.
+Along with proscribing what not to eat (haram or “forbidden” in Arabic), halal requires minimal suffering and the pronouncement of the name of God during the slaughter of an animal.
+Though halal food items and restaurants were limited early on, today they have become a staple on the American culinary map.
+The variety of halal ethnic cuisines reflects the diversity of the American Muslim community.

 Halal means “permitted” in Arabic; it is the opposite of haram, or “forbidden.”
 These are key concepts in Islam with many ramifications for the daily life of a Muslim; one of the most visible expressions of these concepts may be found in Islamic dietary rules.
 Among those Qur’anic injunctions related to the consumption of food is the following: